Juan Martín del Potro: 2009: US Open champion, ATP Tour Finals final, top 5

-He is the first player since countryman David Nalbandian to defeat Federer at the US Open, and at 198 cm (6 ft 6 in), he is the tallest ever Grand Slam champion, a record he now shares with Marin Čilić, the 2014 US Open winner, and 2021 champion Daniil Medvedev.
+He became the first player since countryman David Nalbandian to defeat Federer at the US Open, and at 198 cm (6 ft 6 in), he is the tallest ever Grand Slam champion, a record he now shares with Marin Čilić, the 2014 US Open winner, and 2021 champion Daniil Medvedev.
 Besides Nadal and Djokovic, del Potro is the only player to defeat Federer in a Grand Slam final, and the first player to defeat both Nadal and Federer in the same Grand Slam tournament.

-Dick Enberg hosted the post-match ceremony during which a victorious del Potro requested to address his fans in Spanish.
-Enberg declined the request saying that he was running out of time, but went on to list the corporate sponsored prizes del Potro won.
+Dick Enberg hosted the post-match ceremony, during which a victorious del Potro requested to address his fans in Spanish.
+Enberg declined the request, saying that he was running out of time, but went on to list the corporate sponsored prizes del Potro won.
 A couple of minutes later, del Potro made the same request again, and only then did Enberg relent saying, "Very quickly, in Spanish, he wants to say hello to his friends here and in Argentina."
 An emotional del Potro finally spoke a few sentences in Spanish to a cheering crowd.
 Many viewers expressed disappointment with Enberg and broadcaster CBS over the interview.
 A CBS executive later defended Enberg, noting that the contract with the United States Tennis Association required that certain sponsors receive time during the ceremony.
+On return to his hometown Tandil, del Potro was greeted by an estimated 40,000 people.

-In his first match since the US Open, del Potro was upset by world No. 189 Édouard Roger-Vasselin in straight sets at the Rakuten Japan Open Tennis Championships in Tokyo.
+In his first match since the US Open, del Potro was upset by world No. 189, Édouard Roger-Vasselin, in straight sets at the Japan Open in Tokyo.
 He then lost his second straight match to Melzer in the second round at the Masters 1000 event in Shanghai, retiring while trailing in the second set.
 This retirement caused concerns over the length of the tennis season.
 He had to retire again in the Paris Masters quarterfinals when down 0–4 to Radek Štěpánek due to an abdominal injury.
-In November, del Potro competed in the ATP World Tour Finals, where he lost his first round-robin match against Andy Murray, but he managed to defeat Fernando Verdasco in his second match to keep his hopes alive.
-After defeating Roger Federer in the following match, he qualified for the semifinals, ousting Murray by the slimmest possible margin of one game.
+At the ATP World Tour Finals in November, he lost his first round-robin match against Andy Murray, but he beat Fernando Verdasco in his second match to keep his hopes alive.
+After defeating Roger Federer in the following match, he qualified for the semifinals, ousting Murray by one game, the slimmest possible margin.
 He defeated Robin Söderling in the semifinals, before losing to Nikolay Davydenko in the final.
 Del Potro finished 2009 as the youngest player in the top 10, top-ranked Argentine, and highest-ranked South American for the second consecutive year.